CONTACTS

 • When a Malaysian dies, the Honorary Consul can:

-• Locate and notify the next-of-kin and the Embassy of Malaysia in Bucharest, issue a report of death abroad, and act as personal conservator for the deceased’s effects when needed.
+• Issue a report of death abroad, and act as personal conservator for the deceased’s effects when needed.

 • Provide a list of funeral homes and attorneys available locally.